17.02.2023.

 EXAMS

 If you do not receive or do not accept your offered grades but fulfil the exam eligibility requirements, you can choose the earlier mentioned second option to complete your courses by taking exams during the exam period.
-In all exams you can score 100 points and these points are then translated into the institutional 5-point grading system as follows,
+In all exams you can score 100% points and these percentage points are then translated into the institutional 5-point grading system as follows,

-• 0-49 points: fail (1)
+• 0-49.99%: fail (1)

-• 50-54 points: sufficient/pass (2)
+• 50.00-54.99%: sufficient/pass (2)

-• 55-69 points: satisfactory (3)
+• 55.00-69.99%: satisfactory (3)

-• 70-84 points: good (4)
+• 70.00-84.99%: good (4)

-• 85-100 points: excellent (5).
+• 85.00-100%: excellent (5).

-Under normal circumstances, written exams are organised at the Exam Centre during the exam period.
-(Check the academic calendar here.)
-In every course, students can take three exams per semester.
-By default, exams follow a bi-weekly pattern (the same exams are repeated every two weeks).
 It is the students’ responsibility to draw up their own exam schedule.
-Registration for exams takes place in the Neptun system, and students can register for one exam at a time.
-If you fail an exam or wish to improve your grade, you can register for further exams (if they are available in the schedule) after learning your results.
-If you are unable to take a particular exam, deregistration is highly recommended to avoid losing an exam opportunity and having to pay extra charges
+Registration for the exams takes place in the Neptun system, and students can register for one exam at a time.
+If, for example, you fail an exam or wish to improve your grade, you can register for further exams (if they are available in the schedule) after learning your results.
+If you are unable to take a particular exam, deregistration is highly recommended to avoid losing an exam opportunity and having to pay extra charges.
+Enrolled students are advised to read the official guide on the exam period published every semester before the start of the exams.
+The Information on the Exam Period is accessible with your IIG identifier.